Testing

 Testing components

-.
-Apart from setting up and tearing down your element fixture with a wrapping design system and DI container, this utility also allows you to provide DI container mocks, which are required for certain testing flows to effectively test web components.
+The component.test.ts uses createComponentSuite (as does any test that directly or indirectly makes use of the DI).
+Apart from setting up and tearing down your element fixture with a wrapping design system and DI container, this utility also allows you to provide DI container mocks, which are required for certain testing flows to test web components effectively.

 // component.test.ts